TheTexta/obsidian-main/Psychology/Social Psychology/Chameleon Effect.md

+#flashcards
-[[Behaviour]] is contagious.
+Chameleon Effect::[[Behaviour]] is contagious.
 Once one person yawns the rest follow.

-## Emotional Contagions
-The emotion of others influences ones own.
+Emotional Contagions::The emotion of others influences ones own.